Gresham Deck Installer That Shows Up, Communicates & Builds It to Last

 What VResh Finds When Removing Gresham Deck Ledgers

 - Rim joist rot — the most common finding.
 After 20+ years of water entry at unflashed ledger fasteners, the rim joist has been saturated at every bolt location.
+Severity ranges from surface softness to complete structural compromise requiring full joist replacement.

 - Floor sheathing moisture damage adjacent to the ledger — where water has wicked laterally from the rim joist into the subfloor assembly.